 Lakeland giant ice cube tray

 The ice blocks made in this mould are strikingly large.
 The sharp-edged 4.5cm cubes look fantastic, and their generous size means they can accommodate fruit or herbs for extra flavour and visual appeal.
 They melt slowly and keep their shape for a considerable length of time too.
-Beyond forming ice, this mould has a multitude of other uses, including for storing and freezing baby food, prepared spice pastes and frozen desserts.
+Beyond forming ice, this mould has a multitude of other uses, including storing and freezing baby food, preparing spice pastes and frozen desserts.
 Whatever you choose to make in it, it can be cleaned thoroughly afterwards in the dishwasher.